BangerTech/ASUS-Maximus-Z690-i9-13900k-Hackintosh/README.md

 - [8.
 Sponsor me!](#8-how-to-sponsor)

 # 2. What is this for?
-Hackintosh Computer with both Windows and macOS on 2 seperated Harddrives.
+Hackintosh (openCore) Computer with both Windows and macOS on two seperate disks.

 # 3. Hardware